2019 - 2023

 Fabrizio Sors, PhD

-Fabrizio is a postdoctoral researcher in General Psychology at the Department of Medicine, Surgery and Health Sciences of the University of Trieste, Italy.
-Moreover, he is also an adjunct professor for the Sport Sciences Master Course at the University of Udine.
-Fabrizio completed both his MSc in Psychology and his PhD in Neural and Cognitive Sciences at the University of Trieste, discussing theses on experimental sport psychology.
-The main focus of his research is on the role of visual and auditory information in the perception and execution of complex movements; he already has 15 articles indexed in Scopus.
-He actively participated at more than 15 international conferences (4 as an invited speaker), organizing 5 of them and obtaining 4 awards during them.
-Finally, since 2014 he is a volunteer assistant coach in a local soccer club, mainly for teams of kids from 5 to 10 years old.
+Fabrizio is a lecturer in General Psychology at the Department of Life Sciences of the University of Trieste, Italy.
+He completed both his MSc in Psychology and his PhD in Neural and Cognitive Sciences at the University of Trieste, discussing theses on experimental sport psychology.
+The main focus of his research, conducted also for two years as a postdoctoral researcher, is on the role of visual and auditory information in the perception and execution of complex movements.
+He already has more than 20 articles indexed in Scopus, and took actively part in more than 20 international conferences (4 of which as an invited speaker), contributing to the organization of 6 of them and obtaining 5 awards during them.
+He has been an adjunct lecturer at the universities of Trieste, Udine and Chieti-Pescara.
+He is a member of ENYSSP since 2012.
+Finally, since 2014 he is a volunteer assistant coach in an amateur soccer club, mainly for teams of kids from 5 to 10 years old.

 Mauro Murgia, PhD

 Mauro Murgia, Ph.D. in Neuroscience and Cognitive Sciences, is a postdoctoral research fellow and adjunct professor at the University of Trieste, Italy.
 His main research interests concern the perceptual-motor processes in complex movements.
 In particular he has focused on how visual and auditory cues affect the biological motion perception and the movement execution.
 He has conducted his studies in several universities and research institutes in Italy, Spain, Germany and the United States.
 He has authored over 30 peer-reviewed research articles, and is member of the editorial board of various international scientific journals.